 Sports bars by Soldier Field

-A top-shelf beer list and TVs nestle within this vintage storefront bar, one of the oldest taverns in the city.
+Kasey’s Tavern: A top-shelf beer list and TVs can be found within this vintage storefront bar, one of the oldest taverns in the city.

-Located on the Near West Side, the United Center sits in the midst of a vibrant, urban setting, surrounded by lots of food and drink options.
-Here are a few sports bar go-tos for Chicago Bulls and Chicago Blackhawks fans.
+Located near the bustling West Loop, the United Center is surrounded by lots of food and drink options.
+Here are a few sports bar go-to sports bars for Chicago Bulls and Chicago Blackhawks fans.
 Many of these spots even offer a shuttle service to the United Center for ticketholders.

 Chicago sports bars for watching soccer